bastazini/species_habitat_interactions/README.md

 loss_corals<- do.call (rbind, loss_corals)
 ```

-We now start creating a data set for robustness analyzes.
-First, we
+We now proceed by creating a data frame for robustness analyzes.
+First,
-create data for $t=0$ where no loss take place.
-Subsequently we bind to
+we create data for $t=0$ where no loss take place yet.
+Subsequently we
-this data frame the results of the direct species loss.
+bind to this data frame the results of the direct species loss.

 ``` r
 # analysis dataset